Talk & Book Signing

 7:00 pm - 9:00 pm

 Join TASCHEN and the Consulate General of Brazil at Aperture for the launch of Miguel Rio Branco’s latest book, Maldicidade (TASCHEN, 2019).
-The evening will consist of an artist talk with Rio Branco followed by a book signing.
+The evening will consist of an artist talk with Rio Branco and Fred Ritchin, Dean Emeritus of the International Center of Photography School, followed by a cocktail reception.

 In Maldicidade, the city never sleeps.
 By dawn or dusk, in New York, Havana, Tokyo, or Salvador, Brazil, it is an environment fraught with yearning, aching with solitude, and fretful with fortunes never made.
 This searing urban portrait from Rio Branco draws upon his itinerant early years, as the son of diplomats, to reveal the common threads of struggle and loneliness in metropolises around the world.
 Rio Branco focuses his camera on the city’s refuse and margins—on that which it has thrown away and on those it has cast aside and disappointed.
 In stark frames or soft impressions, it is street sleepers, beggars, prostitutes, stray dogs, smashed cars, and shattered glass that characterize his urban impressions.